ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 - `cluster`: ClusterRoles that grant delegated cluster admin powers via MAS service accounts; full MAS application lifecycle behavior remains available
 - `namespaced`: Namespace-scoped permissions only, full functionality within namespace boundaries, no cluster-wide access
 - `minimal`: MAS admins have no delegated admin powers; application lifecycle administration must be handled outside MAS
-- Cannot be changed after installation without reinstalling
 - Affects RBAC resources applied during installation and operator behavior

 **Related variables**:
-- Affects which RBAC resources are applied from the pre-install catalog
+- Affects which RBAC resources are applied from the pre-install
 - Impacts MAS operator's ability to manage cluster-wide resources
 - Must align with cluster security policies and governance requirements

-**Note**: Choose carefully as this cannot be changed after installation.
+**Note**: Choose the permission mode carefully.
+It affects which RBAC resources are applied and what MAS can manage.
 #### mas_annotations
 Comma-separated list of key=value annotations to apply to all MAS resources.